A look at world leaders attending the Chinese SCO summit and the military parade - ExBulletin

-In this photo released by Xinhua News Agency, Chinese President Xi Jinping and His Wife, Peng Liyuan, Center Pose for a Group Photo With International Guests Including Russian President Vladimir Putin, Seventh From Left, Indian Prime Minister Narendra Modi, Fourth from Left and Turkish President Recep Tayyip Erdog Second from Left Before A Welcome Banquet for the Shanghai Cooperation Organization (SCO) Summit 2025 at the Meijiang Convention and Exhibition Center in Tianjin, in northern China on Sunday August 31, 2025.
-(Huang Jingwen / Xinhua via AP)
+A look at world leaders attending the Chinese SCO summit and the military parade

-Taipei, Taiwan (AP) China is Discover the red carpet For more than two dozen world leaders at two main events related to La Défense this week.
+Taipei, Taiwan (AP) China deploys the red carpet for more than two dozen world leaders at two major defense events this week.
 The guest lists and some notable omissions are a window on Beijing's ambitions, the alliances and try to extend its influence.

-The annual summit of Shanghai cooperation organization (SCO)Created in 2001 by emphasizing security in Central Asia and in the region in the broad sense, opened on Monday in the port city of Tianjin.
-Which will be followed by a huge military parade In Beijing on Wednesday commemorating the 80th anniversary of the end of the Second World War.
+The annual summit of the Shanghai Cooperation Organization (SCO), created in 2001 by focusing on security in Central Asia and in the region in the broad sense, opened in the port city of Tianjin on Monday.
+This will be followed by a massive military parade in Beijing on Wednesday commemorating the 80th anniversary of the end of the Second World War.

 High-level guests include Russian and North Korean leaders, as well as heads of state and the government of most nations of Southeast Asia and Central Asia.
 But the guest lists for the SCO forum and the parade do not overlap completely, reflecting the interests of Beijing, loyalty and limits among its neighbors and beyond.